 8.52% capital share

 Through direct commitments and through the European Union, France contributed to the decommissioning of Soviet-designed nuclear plants at three sites in eastern Europe: Kozloduy 1 to 4 in Bulgaria, Ignalina 1 and 2 in Lithuania and Bohunice V1 in the Slovak Republic.
-France also contributed €40 million to the nuclear window of the EBRD’s Northern Dimension Environmental Partnership (NDEP), which provides grant funding to address severe environmental problems in north-west Russia.
+France also contributed €40 million to the nuclear window of the EBRD’s Northern Dimension Environmental Partnership (NDEP).